Pasta-Pot-Pal/creamee.github.io/_posts/2017-04-10-week-7-scratch-final-evaluation-blog.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time I won't look over my shoulder to see what other people are doing or then I will get distracted.
+    <td>Next time I won’t look over my shoulder to see what other people are doing or then I will get distracted.
 I will improve my learning by not doing what other people are doing I will only do what I am supposed to do. </td>
   </tr>
 </table>